st3v3nmw/obsidian-spaced-repetition/docs/docs/en/contributing.md

 ## Code

 1. Make your changes.
-2. Run `pnpm dev` to test the changes inside Obsidian.
+2. Run `pnpm dev` to watch for changes & rebuild the plugin automatically.
 3. You could create symbolic links between the build files and the Obsidian vault, example:

     ```bash